nextflow-io/nextflow/docs/config.md

 : Defines the DSL version to use (`1` or `2`).

-: :::{versionadded} 22.03.0-edge
+: :::info[Version added: 22.03.0-edge]
   DSL2 is the default DSL version.
   :::

-: :::{versionadded} 22.12.0-edge
+: :::info[Version added: 22.12.0-edge]
   DSL1 is no longer supported.
   :::

 `nextflow.enable.moduleBinaries`

 : When `true`, enables the use of modules with binary scripts.
-See {ref}`module-binaries` for more information.
+See `module-binaries` for more information.

 `nextflow.enable.strict`

-: :::{versionadded} 22.05.0-edge
+: :::info[Version added: 22.05.0-edge]
   :::

 : When `true`, the pipeline is executed in "strict" mode, which introduces the following rules: